Aditya-Busa/SoC_2023/README.md

 I have learnt Technical Analysis from scratch (Indicators,Strategies,Candle-Sticks,Back-testing)(From Zerodha Varsity modules)

-I learnt the Fundamental Syntax and working of PineScript language from PineScript official documentation and YouTube links shared with us.
+I learnt the Fundamental Syntax and the working of PineScript language from PineScript official documentation and YouTube links shared with us.
 I tried and learnt by executing several sample strategies and indicatiors from PineScript official Tutorial.